-PRIORITIZATION SITE PRIORITIES
+PRIORITIZATION M&O PRIORITIES

-The following matrix is prioritization by Maintenance & Operations.
+The following matrix is prioritization by Maintenance &

+Operations.
 The left column indicates school sites and the top row indicates areas or work.
 The priority and amount of work needed is correlated and is ranked on a 1 to 5 scale with 1 needing no/ minor work or low priority and 5 needing complete replacement or high priority.
-Looking at the prioritization by site, this matrix also illustrates the observation that the two sites with the highest need based on building condition are Brownell Middle School and South Valley Middle School.

-In the FMP Committee's first prioritization screening, newer sites, and sites that have had major modernization investments were identified, in order to recognize the improvements that have resulted from District funds invested to date at these sites.
-Older sites, especially those which have not had recent modernization investment were identified and moved into a higher level of priority due to immediate need.
-This was accomplished through a process of in depth discussion with committee members noting their comments on all site plans that were displayed on the meeting room wall.
+In the first prioritization screening, newer sites, and sites that have had major modernization investments were identified.
+Older sites, especially those which have not had recent modernization investment were identified and moved into a higher level of priority.
+This was accomplished through a process of discussion and committee members placing comments on post it notes on all sites arrayed on the meeting room wall.
 The list of previous modernization and improvement is shown on the following pages.

-Preliminary prioritization exercises by the District's stakeholders, in consideration of the work shown on the following pages that has been completed to upgrade existing facilities, as well as construction of new facilities, suggests that Brownell Middle School, South Valley Middle School and a new Elementary School are high priorities for the District.
+The preliminary prioritization exercises by the District's stakeholders, in consideration of the work shown on the following pages that has been completed to upgrade existing facilities, as well as construction of new facilities, suggests that Brownell Middle School, South Valley Middle School and a new Elementary School are high priorities for the District.